Nova Scotia: Geography

 Nova Scotia is Canada's second-smallest province in area, after Prince Edward Island.
 It is surrounded by four major bodies of water: the Gulf of Saint Lawrence to the north, the Bay of Fundy to the west, the Gulf of Maine to the southwest, and the Atlantic Ocean to the east.
 The province's mainland is the Nova Scotia peninsula and includes numerous bays and estuaries.
 Nowhere in Nova Scotia is more than 67 km from the ocean.
 Cape Breton Island, a large island to the northeast of the Nova Scotia mainland, is also part of the province, as is Sable Island, a small island notorious for being the site of offshore shipwrecks, approximately 175 km from the province's southern coast.

 Nova Scotia has many ancient fossil-bearing rock formations.
 These formations are particularly rich on the Bay of Fundy's shores.
 Blue Beach near Hantsport, Joggins Fossil Cliffs, on the Bay of Fundy's shores, has yielded an abundance of Carboniferous-age fossils.
 Wasson's Bluff, near the town of Parrsboro, has yielded both Triassic- and Jurassic-age fossils.
-The highest point is White Hill at 533 m (1,749 ft) above sea level, situated amongst the Cape Breton Highlands in the far north of the province.
+The highest point is White Hill at 533 m above sea level, situated amongst the Cape Breton Highlands in the far north of the province.

 Nova Scotia is located along the 45th parallel north, so it is midway between the Equator and the North Pole.
 The province contains 5,400 lakes.